Design

 Key Elements of Japandi Interior Design

-A Japandi interior is easy to recognize – or to (re)create – by understanding its core elements.
+Like a Japanese or a Scandinavian interior, a Japandi interior is easy to recognize – or to (re)create – by understanding its core elements.

 Minimalism and Clean Lines

 Japandi style homes feature minimalist furniture and lighting with clean lines and no unnecessary details.
-Apart from being timeless and easy to use alongside other items, these minimalist designs also help to create a light, airy look in a room.
+Apart from being timeless and easy to use alongside other items, each minimalist design also help to create a light, airy look in a room.
 Which takes us to another important point: decluttering.
 Not only are Japandi interiors simple and beautiful, but they’re also free of clutter, with only essential items and decorative objects that maintain the warm minimalist Japandi aesthetic.

 Natural Materials and Neutral Colors